zrhoffman/svpn-login/README.md

 document.cookie.match(/MRHSession=(.*?); /)[1]
 ```

-If your organization does not use 2FA and you are able to log in with your just your username and password:
+If your organization does not use 2FA and you are able to log in with just your username and password:

 ```bash
 sudo ./f5vpn-login.py user@host